 1928 It all becomes a Strange Interlude at the Golden Theatre.
 Eugene O'Neill's nine-act saga of Nina Leeds and the men in her life stars Lynn Fontanne.
-It will run 426 performances and go on to win the Pulitzer Prize.
+It runs 426 performances and wins the Pulitzer Prize.

-1928 Also today, producer/director Harold Prince is born.
-He will win a record 20 Tony awards (as of 2005) and will serve as producer and/or director of Broadway classics Fiddler on the Roof, The Phantom of the Opera, Sweeney Todd, Evita, Cabaret, Damn Yankees, Follies, A Little Night Music, Company, A Funny Thing Happened on the Way to the Forum and many more.
+1928 Producer/director Harold Prince is born today.
+He receives a record 21 Tony Awards and serves as producer and/or director of Broadway classics Fiddler on the Roof, The Phantom of the Opera, Sweeney Todd, Evita, Cabaret, Damn Yankees, Follies, A Little Night Music, Company, A Funny Thing Happened on the Way to the Forum, and many more.

 1929 Beau Geste comes to life at His Majesty's Theatre in London.
-Directed by Basil Dean, who also adapted with Charlton Mann, from the novel by P.C.
+Charlton Mann and director Basil Dean adapted the play from the novel by P.C.
 Wren.
 Laurence Olivier is Beau guarding Fort Zindernauf until the last.
-1935 Opening night for George Abbott's long-running gambling comedy, Three Men on a Horse starring Garson Kanin, Shirley Booth, Sam Levene and Teddy Hart.
-It will run 835 performances.

-1986 The Steppenwolf Theater Company's production of Harold Pinter's The Caretaker opens tonight and will run 45 performances at the Circle in the Square.
+1986 The Steppenwolf Theater Company's production of Harold Pinter's The Caretaker opens at Circle in the Square, where it runs for 45 performances .
 The cast features Gary Sinise, Jeff Perry, and Alan Wilder.

 2006 Wendy Wasserstein, who dramatized the progress of her generation of women through a series of comic and rueful plays, including the Pulitzer Prize-winning The Heidi Chronicles, dies of lymphoma at age 55.